-- Read the School's Bulletins and Bulletin Boards for specific local volunteer opportunities there are many posted throughout the year - Check the Volunteer Postings Board in the Library Learning Commons - Visit the following website: www.volunteertoronto.ca for information on possible opportunities
+- Check the Volunteer Postings Board in the Library Learning Commons, and outside Guidance - Visit the following website: www.volunteertoronto.ca for information on possible opportunities - Check Guidance Google Classroom for opportunities

 COMMUNITY INVOLVEMENT HOURS PROCEDURES

 - Students will use their Community Involvement Record to keep accurate records of the hours going towards their community involvement diploma requirement.
 Extra forms are available from the Guidance office and on the HCI Guidance website - Hand in completed forms to the Guidance Office assistant for processing.
 Drop by before or after school or during the lunch period. - Please do not hand in fewer than 40 hours at first.
 Additional hours can still be added. - The forty hours will be added to the student's official transcript and will be shown as completed. - Always keep a record of the accumulated hours.